 A Day at the Phenix City Drag Strip

-Phenix City, AL. — Arriving at the Phenix City Drag Strip gate about one hour before race time Jesse Allport and I could see the beautiful raceway setting beneath the trees in the pit area.
-The sky was clear and the sun was out and shinning strong.
-People are already there preparing their cars to race, visiting with others and getting hot dogs, hamburgers and cokes.
-We drive in and park right in the middle of the action, right in front of the burger stand.
+PHENIX CITY, AL. — Arriving at the Phenix City Drag Strip gate about one hour before race time Jesse Allport and I could see the beautiful raceway setting beneath the trees in the pit area.
+The sky was clear and the sun was out and shining strong.
+People are already there preparing their cars to race, visiting with others and getting hot dogs,burgers, and cokes.
+We drove in and parked right in the middle of the action, right in front of the burger stand.

-Darrin Sanderson and his dad Jimmy Sandefus bring the car in from Zebulon, Ga and have been coming to the Phenix City Drag facility since Darrin was a little kid.
+Darrin Sanderson and his dad Jimmy Sandefus bring the car in from Zebulon, Ga and have come to the Phenix City Drag facility since Darrin was a little kid.
 When I asked Darrin if their car was the fastest Darrin just smiled and said, “I wish, there are some really fast cars here today.”
-Later I watched their driver, Jason Thomas turn a 5:32 time on the worlds fastest 1/8 track.
+Later I watched their driver, as Jason Thomas turns a 5:32 time on the world’s fastest 1/8 track.
 I had never been to an eighth of a mile track before and I was surprised.
-You stay close to the action and can actually see the winner from your seat.
-Very exciting.
+You stay close to the action and can actually see who won from your seat.
+Very exciting!

-Up in the Phenix City Drag Strip tower is Brian Gordy.
+Up in the Phenix City tower is Brian Gordy.
 He sits at a very important looking control panel of switches and plays them like a musician.
 Talk about a busy guy.
 I have to say he’s got a great view and air conditioning too.
-Every where you walk there are race cars every where.
+Everywhere you walk there are race cars, everywhere.
 If you come out to the track bring your camera.
 You are gonna have a great, exciting day and get some unforgettable pictures.

 A walk around the Phenix City Drag Strip

-We took a walk around the Phenix City Drag Strip and looked at some good looking cars and trucks.
+We took a walk around the P.C.
+Drag Strip and looked at some good-looking cars and trucks.
 Did I mention we ate some real good hamburgers at the snack stand?
 We did and I did go back and get another, yum.
-Once the events started I stayed in my seat or walked down to the start line to watch the burn outs, staging and the starts, of course.
+Once the events started I stayed in my seat or walked down to the start line to watch the burnout, staging and the starts, of course.
 There was a lot of racers there that day and the action was constant.